Pennsylvania Concealed Weapon Laws - Can You Open Carry in PA? - Is Open Carry Legal in Pennsylvania? - PA Gun Laws - Free Consults

 Exceptions to this rule are:

-• You are allowed to legally carry a concealed weapon in your own home without a permit;
+• You are allowed to legally carry a concealed weapon in your own home without a permit.

 • You are allowed to legally carry a concealed weapon in your fixed place of business without a permit.

-Notwithstanding the exceptions above, any person found to be carrying a firearm weapon in any vehicle or concealed on or about his person, without a valid license, can be charged with a felony of the third degree (Pennsylvania Criminal Code, Title 18 § 6106).
+Notwithstanding the exceptions above, any person found to be carrying a firearm in any vehicle or concealed on or about their person, without a valid license, can be charged with a felony of the third degree (Pennsylvania Criminal Code, Title 18 § 6106).
 This scenario would occur if the person is found to be ineligible to possess a valid license.
 A third-degree felony sentence can result in up to seven years in prison with a maximum fine of $15,000.

-A person who is otherwise qualified to possess a valid license but is caught with concealed weapons without a permit, except in his place of abode or fixed place of business, can be charged with a misdemeanor of the first degree.
+A person who is otherwise qualified to possess a valid license but is caught with concealed weapons without a permit, except in their place of abode or fixed place of business, can be charged with a misdemeanor of the first degree.
 If convicted, you can face potential jail time of up to five years and a fine of up to $10,000.

 Exemptions to the concealment violation can be found here.